gofr-dev/gofr/docs/advanced-guide/handling-data-migrations/page.md

 }
 ```

-Migrations will run in ascending order of keys in this map.
+Migrations run in ascending order of keys in this map.

 ### Initialisation from main.go